Aktualisiert: 25. Apr.

 And that is why we always recommend them.

-We usually use the big & heavy ones at the preparation stage for our veggies.
-Two of the heaviest ones that we have, weigh 20 & 25 kg respectively.
+We usually use the big and heavy ones during the preparation stage for our fermented veggies.
+Two of the heaviest ones that we have, weigh 20 and 25 kg respectively.

 Below, you can see Savoy cabbage, just after cutting, underneath our stones.
 The one on the left weighs approx. 25 kg.